 Most public libraries have computers available on-site or to rent.
 Your local librarian may also be able to connect you with local resources for free devices.

-People with disabilities qualify for many of the programs listed above, plus there are specific organizations that provide free adaptive software to people with disabilities.
+Many of the programs listed above have programs that provide free laptops for disabled adults, plus there are specific organizations that provide free adaptive software to people with disabilities.
 GiveTech is one nonprofit organization that gives away input devices that allow people with quadriplegia to use computers.
 Fill out a GiveTech application to see if you qualify.

 Check out these helpful posts with free resources for low-income families and individuals: